 The Music Show also spoke to Beatle biographer extraordinaire, Mark Lewisohn:

 The program’s final Pepper installment came from Joanne Petersen, Brian Epstein’s personal assistant.
 Petersen, who now lives in Australia, recalls the time she heard a test pressing of Sgt.
-Pepper’s; details some of the launch activities (including John Lennon’s psychedelic Rolls Royce); and George Harrison refusng to cuddle British DJ Kenny Everett:
+Pepper’s; details some of the launch activities (including John Lennon’s psychedelic Rolls Royce); and George Harrison refusing to cuddle British DJ Kenny Everett:

 Their Pepper special also came with a special bonus.
 It’s a link to a fantastic mini documentary on the background to the people (and horses!) mentioned in the poster John Lennon used to inspire his song, ‘Being for the Benefit of Mr Kite’.
 And, believe it or not, there’s another Australian connection: